garyhyhua/WebApp/README.md

 # WebApp
-Create a web application which is developed by Python.
+Create a web application developed by Python.
+This Repository is used to experience git,because now I'm a novice.